 I was dealt a hand most would have folded on.
 Every opportunity that has presented its self to me I have taken it.
 That kind of living has led me into a colorful variety of industries and I have honed many skillsets.
 Those skillsets have taken me far from home and my hand has become the one to beat on the table after the turn.

-I am on the executive committee of the Libertarian Party of Hawaii, a member of the National Libertarian Party, Vice-President of Zonta Club of Leilehua, and a member of the Hawaii Veteran Cannabis Alliance.
-I am a Class of Corona graduate from Hawaii Pacific University and this year I am running for Hawaii Senate District 20.
+I am a veteran, I serve on the executive committee of the Libertarian Party of Hawaii, a lifetime member of the National Libertarian Party, and the Chief of Operations for a 501.c19 non-profit, the Hawaii Veteran Cannabis Alliance.
+I am a Class of Corona graduate from Hawaii Pacific University and I am running for Hawaii Senate District 20.

 From childhood I enjoyed music first, I grew up listening to sounds from Motown to grunge and everything in between.
 In high school, I started to get into theatre and film.
 While I was in high school I would work part-time and the summers for my aunt who owned a small print shop.
 It was there I learned about different printing presses and machines that drill, bind, collate, and cut.
 This is where I first started to get an eye for detail in media, from the texture of the paper and color of the ink to identifying and editing grammar, spelling, and format errors.
 I was good at film and theatre, but I lacked the kind of funds and confidence required to go to a film school.
 I applied to only one college because I knew I would be accepted there.
 After one semester at a conservative Christian college, I left.
 There were two reasons, one I owed 15k for one semester and two; I didn’t even like the school.
 In the four years after graduating high school, I took one more semester of classes and received industry certifications from a community college.